Shiwei-Chen0415/DEMO-sEMG-dexterous-hand-control-framework-residual-RL/README.md

 ## 4. Stage 2 — Six-Dimensional Residual Grasp Optimization

-The second stage uses the TCN-generated PowerGrasp sequences in a MuJoCo manipulation task.
+The second stage uses the six-dimensional TCN-generated synergy sequences corresponding to the PowerGrasp trials.
 The baseline executes the decoded synergy command directly.
 The proposed controller, denoted **TD3BCReg** in the thesis, adds a bounded six-dimensional residual and uses zero-residual regularization during training.

 The task spans approach, grasp establishment, lifting, transfer, placement, and release, allowing evaluation across both sustained holding and contact transitions.